stevenc49/stevenc49.github.io/pages/practiceJournal.md

 ### Jul 2

+I've learned enough to self-correct.
+Time for retrospective.

 Things you could start doing differently to improve your studying:

 - build a personal curriculum (graphs, backtracking, binary search, etc)